-I'm a competitive Ice Dancer on Team USA, and one of the things I love to do when I'm not skating is baking!
+My name is Anastasia Cannuscio, and I'm a competitive Ice Dancer on Team USA.
+One of the things I love to do when I'm not skating is baking!
 I currently sell some of my baked goods, and I hope to open a bakery one day.
 I thought I would start a blog and post some recipes and pictures of the things that I make!
 Some will be healthy, and some not so much, but I say a sweet every once in a while won't kill ya ;) I hope you enjoy!

 Monday, December 3, 2012